-The Travelling Movement is a community of passionate travellers driven by the common purpose of creating social change.
+The Travelling Movement is a community of passionate travellers driven by the desire to change the world.

 CASD is represented internationally by ambassadors who actively engage towards executing projects initiated by CASD-Nepal.